biscarrosse/biscarrosse/README.md

 # Hello there 👋🏼

-I am a frontend developer 👨🏼‍💻 from 🇨🇿.
+I am a web developer 👨🏼‍💻 from 🇨🇿.
 We can talk in 🇦🇺 or 🇪🇸 as well!

 ### 🏗 Currently working with :